👉 Try the demo: https://github.com/LM-Kit/lm-kit-net-samples/tree/main/console_net/contract_key_terms_extractor

 👥 Who Should Use This Demo

-- Legal Teams: quickly review contracts and identify key terms without manual reading.
+- Legal Teams: quickly review contracts and identify key terms without manual reading, even from scanned documents.

-- Procurement Departments: extract and compare terms across vendor agreements.
+- Procurement Departments: extract and compare terms across vendor agreements, including photographed contracts.

 - Startup Founders: understand key clauses before signing partnerships or vendor contracts.